galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/preamble.md

 {% snippet topics/single-cell/tutorials/scrna-case_monocle3-rstudio/faqs/prepare_files.md %}

-There are several ways in which you can complete this tutorial – choose your option!
+There are several ways in which you can complete this tutorial – check the {% icon tip %} Tip boxes below and choose your option!

 {% snippet topics/single-cell/tutorials/scrna-case_monocle3-rstudio/faqs/tip_rstudio.md %}